 Build logic constraints

-Isolated projects prevents build logic from accessing the state of another project.
+Isolated Projects prevents build logic from accessing the state of another project.
 This includes:

 • Using most methods on the Project type.
 A small number of methods that return immutable information about the project are allowed: